 Introduction

 In our fast paced, goal driven lives, it’s easy to get so focused on what we don’t have that we forget to appreciate what we do.
 We find ourselves striving for the next achievement, the next possession, or the next relationship, often overlooking the every things that bring us true happiness and fulfillment.
-But if there’s one lesson life consistently teaches us, it’s that everything is fleeting.
-Relationships, health, success, and even the everyday simplicity of a routine can disappear or change, sometimes when we least expect it.

 But we take it for granted when the good things present in our lives; then value and impact get lost.
 Invaluable lives are built on what we have today, and it prevents the bitterness in a wish to have valued what we had before it changed or was lost.